How to measure the transverse polarization of the produced hadrons in a symmetric collider?

-We want to point out here that the measurement of CMS should not be viewed as a cross check to the LHCb result.
+While the theoretical prediction for the transverse polarization of $\Lambda_b$ in hadron colliders is at the 10\% level \cite{Dharmaratna:1996xd,Hiller:2007ur}.
+We want to point out, however, that the measurement of CMS in Eq. (\ref{eq:CMS}) should not be regarded as a cross check to the LHCb result in Eq. (\ref{eq:LHCb}).

-CMS is a symmetric detector built on a symmetric collider.
-For symmetric colliders, such as the unpolarized $pp$ collision at the Large Hadron Collider (LHC), the initial state will be unchanged under parity transformation, as well as under a rotation of an angle $\pi$ around the axis that is perpendicular to the beam line.
-This has important constraint to the polarization measurement.
+CMS is a detector built on the Large Hadron Collider (LHC), which conducts mainly unpolarized symmetric $pp$ collisions.
+LHC is a symmetric collider in the sense that the initial state $pp$ is unchanged under the parity transformation centered on the collision point.
+Moreover, the initial state is also unchanged under a rotation of an angle $\pi$ around any axis intersecting with the beam line at the collision point that is perpendicular to the beam line.
+This has important constraints to the polarization measurement, which will be shown in what follows.

-Just as the un-symmetric colliders do, it is conventional to define the normal vector of the decay plane by the cross product of the one chosen beam and that of the momentum of the produced particles.
-Take the $\Lambda_b$ production of CMS as an example.
-The $\Lambda_b$ transverse polarization is defined along the normal vector
+The transverse polarization of the produced hadrons is defined along the normal vector to the decay plane, which is usually chosen by convention.
+For example, the transverse polarization of $\Lambda_b$ produced on CMS is defined along the normal vector

-where $\vec{p}_{\text{beam}}$ is chosen, by convention, as the one which transfer counterclockwise in the beam pipe \cite{CMS:2008xjf}.
-It can be easily shown that the differential transverse polarization of $\Lambda_b$ is an odd function of the pseudorapidity $\eta$ \cite{ATLAS:2014swk}:
+to the production plane, where $p_{\Lambda_b}$ is the momentum of $\Lambda_b$ in the laboratory frame, $\vec{p}_{\text{beam}}$ is chosen as the one which transfers counterclockwise in the beam pipe \cite{CMS:2008xjf}.
+It can be shown that for the same transverse momentum $p_T$, the differential transverse polarization of $\Lambda_b$ is an odd function of the pseudorapidity $\eta$ \cite{ATLAS:2014swk}: